10 Nervous System Facts| List of Amazing & Unusual Things

 8. Neurons are some of the longest cells in the body similar to striated muscles.
 Their length ranges up to meters in length.

-9. Nervous system has intense electrical flow in the form of membrane potential.
+9. The nervous system has intense electrical flow in the form of membrane potential.
 This electric current is due to ion exchange into and outside the neuronal membrane.
-This is called nerve potential and helps in conducting the signal till the entire length of the neuron.
+This is called nerve potential and helps conduct the signal for the entire length of the neuron.
 At the end of the neuron, the nerve impulse is transmitted to the next neuron by the release of different types of neurotransmitters.

-11. Nervous system has a reflex action which is a protective response without the voluntary control of the person.
+11. The nervous system has a reflex action, which is a protective response without the voluntary control of the person.
 Ex: Closing of eyebrows when something suddenly comes towards the eye.

-13. Brain and spinal cord regulate the whole body’s physiology by nerve signals and also the release of hormones.
-The hypothalamus of the brain releases hormones like prolactin, oxytocin, thyroid-stimulating hormone, vasopressin, etc.
+13. The brain and spinal cord regulate the whole body’s physiology by nerve signals and also the release of hormones.
+The brain’s hypothalamus releases hormones like prolactin, oxytocin, thyroid-stimulating hormone, vasopressin, etc.

 14. Disorders of the nervous system are few but can be complicated and even deadly.
 Examples include sunstroke, paralysis, Parkinsonism, Alzheimer’s disease, etc.